firozkhan18/react-project-generator-tool/docs/Concurrency-API-examples.md

 #### Traditional Approach
 Given the power and flexibility found in the concurrency utilities, it is natural to ask the following question: Do they replace Java’s traditional approach to multithreading and synchronization?
 The answer is a resounding no!
 The original support for multithreading and the built-in synchronization features are still the mechanism that should be employed for many, many Java programs.
 For example, synchronized, **`wait()`**, and **`notify()`** offer elegant solutions to a wide range of problems.
 However, when extra control is needed, the concurrency utilities are available to handle the chore.
 Furthermore, the Fork/Join Framework offers a powerful way to integrate parallel programming techniques into your more sophisticated applications.

+---

+The `java.util.concurrent` package in Java, which provides thread-safe collections and utilities for concurrent programming.
+Here’s an overview of each one:

+1. **ArrayBlockingQueue**:
+   - A bounded blocking queue backed by an array.
+   - It has a fixed capacity and blocks threads when it’s full (when adding) or empty (when removing).

+2. **ConcurrentHashMap**:
+   - A thread-safe, high-performance hash map designed for concurrent use.
+   - It allows concurrent read and write operations without locking the entire map.
+The map is partitioned internally into segments to allow thread-local locking.

+3. **ConcurrentLinkedDeque**:
+   - A non-blocking, thread-safe double-ended queue.
+   - It supports lock-free operations and is optimized for low-latency concurrent access.

+4. **ConcurrentLinkedQueue**:
+   - A non-blocking, thread-safe queue based on a lock-free algorithm.
+   - It’s suitable for cases where many threads are adding and removing elements concurrently.

+5. **ConcurrentSkipListMap**:
+   - A thread-safe map implemented using a skip list.
+   - It provides log(n) time complexity for insertion, deletion, and lookup, and maintains the elements in a sorted order.

+6. **ConcurrentSkipListSet**:
+   - A thread-safe set implementation based on a skip list, providing ordered elements.
+   - Similar to `ConcurrentSkipListMap`, but it only stores keys (unique elements) and doesn't store values.

+7. **CopyOnWriteArrayList**:
+   - A thread-safe list implementation where modifications (like `add()`, `remove()`) result in a copy of the underlying array being created.
+   - Ideal for use cases where reads are far more frequent than writes.

+8. **CopyOnWriteArraySet**:
+   - A thread-safe set based on `CopyOnWriteArrayList`.
+   - Similar to `CopyOnWriteArrayList`, but it does not allow duplicate elements.

+9. **DelayQueue**:
+   - A blocking queue that holds elements until they become eligible for processing based on their delay time.
+   - Often used for scheduling tasks where a task can be delayed until its expiration time.

+10. **LinkedBlockingDeque**:
+    - A blocking deque (double-ended queue) that supports both blocking and non-blocking operations on both ends (front and back).
+    - It can be bounded or unbounded.

+11. **LinkedBlockingQueue**:
+    - A blocking queue that stores elements in a linked list structure.
+    - It supports a bounded or unbounded queue and provides blocking operations when the queue is full or empty.

+12. **LinkedTransferQueue**:
+    - A high-performance, unbounded, thread-safe queue that supports transferring elements directly between threads.
+    - It’s similar to `LinkedBlockingQueue` but with enhanced capabilities for transferring elements directly.

+13. **PriorityBlockingQueue**:
+    - A blocking queue that orders its elements according to their natural ordering or by a comparator provided at the time of creation.
+    - It does not support capacity limits and can hold any number of elements.

+14. **SynchronousQueue**:
+    - A special kind of queue that doesn’t hold any elements.
+Instead, it facilitates direct handoffs between threads.
+    - When a thread attempts to `put()` an element into the queue, it blocks until another thread attempts to `take()` an element, and vice versa.